-We’ll take a look at how the number of decks used in a game of blackjack impacts the house edge and card counting, and the number of decks used by Australian land based casinos.
+We’ll take a look at how the number of decks used in a game of blackjack impacts the house edge and card counting, and the number of decks used by land-based casinos.

 How the number of decks affect the house edge